plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 all the wavelengths (for example from 350 nm to 500 nm or from 2400 nm to 2500 nm), you can put NA in those wavelengths.

-A code “3\_Import\_transform\_reflectance.R” should be used to create a R data frame file called “3\_Reflectance\_data.Rdata” with two columns:
-..\* SampleID which has to be consistent with the previous files for each leaf, ..\* spectra, which is a matrix with the reflectance in column (expressed in percent from 0 to 100).
+A code “Import\_transform\_reflectance.R” should be used to create a R data frame file called “Reflectance\_data.Rdata” with two columns: ..\* SampleID which has to be consistent with the previous files for each leaf, ..\* spectra, which is a matrix with the reflectance in column (expressed in percent from 0 to 100).

 We use a matrix in the column spectra as in the pls package (Mevik & Wehrens, 2007).
 More information is given in the “pls” package